Teaching support from the UK’s largest provider of in-school maths tuition.

 • What gaps do you need to fill to achieve your desired results for each subject?

-How to divide up content on your revision timetable
+How to divide up content on a revision timetable

-• How much time do you have before exams?
+• How much time is there before exams?

-• What are your priority subjects and topics?
-What subjects/topics are you most and least confident about?
+• What are the priority subjects and topics?
+What subjects/topics are students most and least confident in?

-Third Space Learning’s online one-to-one revision tuition uses diagnostic testing to help students and teachers to identify the gaps in maths learning.
-Our programme is then tailored specially to the needs of each individual student to plug these gaps.
-Using worked examples and exam style questions, our online GCSE revision tuition aims to help students to prepare for the exams as well as give them confidence going into the exams.
+Third Space Learning’s online one-to-one GCSE Revision Programme uses diagnostic testing to help students and teachers identify gaps in maths learning.
+Maths specialist tutors then tailor sessions to the needs of each student to plug these gaps.
+Using worked examples and exam-style questions, Third Space Learning’s online GCSE Revision Programme aims to help students prepare for the exams and boost confidence going into the exams.

 worked example gcse fractions problem.